-The single biggest unexpected rave is from bass players - they want us to rename it "The Bass-Box" It turns out the VOXBOX is pretty amazing as a direct box for bass.
+The single biggest unexpected rave is from bass players - they want us to rename it "The Bass-Box".
+It turns out the VOXBOX is pretty amazing as a direct box for bass.
 If you haven't tried this yet, please do.
 Apparently, the compressor and EQ are voiced well to complement today's bass sounds and a number of top session bass players carry one around as their only processor.
 It also has become a choice piece for some tours as a vocal processor and didn't just end up as a studio unit.
 For example, CSNY used 5, one for each voice and one on the vocal sub-mix.
+U2 used one for Bono's vocals.
 After 3 years and countless "vocal channels" and "channel strips" the VOXBOX still seems to be the one to beat.

-The only common confusion-call we get has to do with the "EQ INPUT" toggle. (see page 6, item P).
-To simplify; the typical most used position for that toggle is the center, which routes the Mic-Pre / Compressor into the EQ / Deesser-Limiter.
-The toggle-up position is for splitting the VOXBOX into 2 paths and uses "INSERT INPUT" to feed the EQ.
+The only common confusion-call we get has to do with the "EQ INPUT" toggle. (see page 8, item P).
+To simplify; the typical most-used position for that toggle is the center, which routes the Mic-Pre / Compressor into the EQ / Deesser-Limiter.
+The toggle-up position is for splitting the VOX-BOX into 2 paths and uses "INSERT INPUT" to feed the EQ.
 The toggle-down position allows the "LINE INPUT" XLR to feed the EQ directly.
 Maybe we weren't clear enough originally, maybe some guys never read manuals, maybe some guys didn't notice it was a 3 position switch.
+Regardless, we wrote a QUICK START page for this manual that might help too.